nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 ---

 A few weeks ago I gave a talk at NUS Hackers's Friday Hacks on some advanced tips in using SQL.
 (It was my first technical talk, btw!)
-Here, I will give one of those tips in more detail.
+Here, I will elaborate upon one of those tips in more detail.

 # Background